ianibo/OpenLocalInformationDirectory/README.md

 ![OLID - Add a session](https://raw.github.com/ianibo/tli/dev/images/admin/olid-side-by-side.png)

+There are a few videos demonstrating different aspects of this system here (Part 1 - Search interface) http://youtu.be/ILzhW6eMBaE  and here (Part 2 - Administrative Interface): http://youtu.be/yXZ5VQogQOY.

     Copyright (C) 2013  Knowledge Integration Ltd

     This program is free software: you can redistribute it and/or modify